stevebroshar/better-space/ReadMe.md

 # Whitespace Formatter

-Command line tool for formatting source code files to manage whitespace; use of tab vs. space characters.
+Command line tool for formatting whitespace in source code files; use of tab vs. space characters.

 Supports replacing tabs with spaces, tabs with spaces and removing whitespace at the end of lines.